For Buyers & Sellers

 Get the most recent numbers from the Regional Multiple Listing Service’s “Market Action” report that comes out mid-monthly and is e-mailed to all member Realtors®.
 This is data specific to our market, and drills down into particular cities and neighborhoods so it’s much more accurate than the national and regional reports you find in most media reports.

-The 30-year fixed mortgage rate has dropped to 6.58% from 6.61% the previous week.
-Recently, the rates spiked to above 7%, before dropping by almost half a percentage point right after.
-The volatility of these rates have made it difficult for homebuyers to determine when to get into the market.
+The 30-year fixed mortgage rate has fallen this week, decreasing to 6.42% from 6.60% the previous week.
+Due do this, there is increased purchase demand on the homebuyer side of things and home prices have begun to stabilize.
+If rates continue to lower, the market may rebound for the spring season.
 To put current rates in perspective, the 30 year fixed rate in 2010 was 4.69% and ten years before that, it was 8.05%.
 If we go all the way back to 1981, the rate was a whopping 16.63%!

 When considering serious remodeling projects, make sure you understand the limits of the return on your investment.
 Most projects aren’t going to pay for themselves unless you’re bringing the property up to buyer expectations or doing repairs the buyer’s lender is likely to require.
 We can help you decide which projects are likely to be demanded by the market given the price you’re seeking.

 Obtaining a professional home inspection is the single most important thing a buyer can do for their protection.
 A professional home inspection report will provide the buyer with detailed information about the home’s physical condition, its systems and fixtures and usually note any potential future problems.